Hiring and retention is tough right now, especially for call center agents.

 Start by evaluating time.
 What takes a lot of time, but isn’t that fruitful?
 What eats into the workday but doesn’t make it into their paychecks and commission?
 All of that makes their jobs worse — less fun, less productive, less fulfilling — and keeps you from reaching your goals.

 As an example, let’s say you found that you had two minutes of note-taking time per call and 20 calls a day per agent.
 With 30 agents, that’s 6000 minutes of wrap-time per week that could be time spent as talk time.

 Boom.
 Automate call notes and you've relieved your agents of hours of administrative drudgery and regained revenue opportunities.

 The more time your agents spend on calls, the more opportunities they have to be effective, and the more effective they are, the better their jobs get.

 Not only could that result in improved retention over time, but it also reduces your hiring need right now, while keeping your goals and outcomes at the forefront of your operations.

-Once you’ve freed your agents to focus on calls, and freed yourself from constant hiring and training, your agents can capitalize on each opportunity to achieve a key outcome, such as experience scores and payments.
+If you could sit by every one of your agents on every call, you'd show them how to capitalize on each opportunity to achieve a key outcome, such as experience scores and payments.

-All of these point to improved agent effectiveness, helping you achieve key outcomes in the same amount of time or less.
+All of these changes create opportunities for agent effectiveness, helping you achieve key outcomes in the same amount of time or less.

-Bottom line: Agent attrition is normal, but through improving productivity and effectiveness through technology, you can do more with the talented workforce you have right now and reduce your hiring needs in the future.
+Bottom line: Agent attrition is normal, but by improving productivity and effectiveness, you can do more with the talented workforce you have right now and reduce your hiring needs in the future.